Kirill5k/mongo4cats/docs/src/main/mdoc/docs/gettingstarted/connection.md

 val client = MongoClientF.create[IO](settings)
 ```

-Creating a client through any of the available constructor methods in its companion object returns a `Resource[IO, MongoClientF[IO]]`, meaning that the connection to the MongoDB server will be disposed after its use.
+Creating a client through any of the available constructor methods in its companion object returns a `Resource[F, MongoClientF[F]]`, meaning that the connection to the MongoDB server will be disposed after its use.

-Once the client is created, it can further be used for interacting with `MongoDatabaseF` instances that provide methods for dealing with your actual MongoDB database:
+Once the client is created, it can further be used for interacting with `MongoDatabaseF[F]` instances that provide methods for dealing with your actual MongoDB database:

 ```scala
 import mongo4cats.database.MongoDatabaseF